maddiemcdowell/portfolio/README.md

 # My Portfolio
-Hi my name is Madison (Maddie) McDowell and I am a fourth year Computer Science and Statistics & Data Science minor at Loyola Marymount University.
+Hi my name is Madison (Maddie) McDowell and I have a B.S. in Computer Science from Loyola Marymount University and obtaining an M.S. in Big Data Analytics from San Diego State University.
 This portfolio showcases work I have done throughout my undergraduate career.
-I look foward to hopefully being able to add so many wonderful more projects to this portfolio that showcase what I will learn in graduate school.
+I look foward to hopefully being able to add so many wonderful more projects to this portfolio that showcase what I will learn in my time at graduate school.
 This repository provides many supporting files to all of the projects I have been proud to complete during these past few years of my undergraduate career.
 My portfolio can be found at this link: https://www.canva.com/design/DAGapinjcyg/Ks6pnGn_HUtvJ4xzFP8TKg/view?utm_content=DAGapinjcyg&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hc76360dd80
 ## Portfolio Overview